To the Members

-The emphasis inter-alia during the year was to complete the existing projects.
-To havea greater focus on project performance and completion an Executive Committee of the Boardwas formed to review and monitor the project status.
-The said committee met regularlyduring the year.
-It is expected that three major projects which are in advanced stage ofcompletion will be completed during the year.
-Other projects which have been completedthe focus will be to accomplish their financial closure and collect retention money.
+The emphasis inter-alia during the year was to complete the ongoing projects.
+It is expected that the projects which are in an advanced stage of completion will be completed during the year.
+Other projects which have been completed the focus will be to accomplish their financial closure and collect retention money.

-The Company is also exploring opportunity to further its business with Tata Steel forwhich approval of shareholders has been obtained by way of postal ballot.
-Opportunitiesare being explored in the areas of Design Engineering and Supervision FabricationConstruction and Life Cycle services.
+The Company is also exploring the opportunity to further its business with Tata Steel for which approval of shareholders has been obtained in March 2019.
+Opportunities are being explored in the areas of Electromechanical Jobs Industrial Structures and Life Cycle services.
 The above measures will assist in improving the performance of the Company.

 Operations and Performance of Subsidiary Companies

 TRF sold York Transport Equipment (Asia) Pte.
 Limited a step down subsidiary along with its subsidiaries at a total gross consideration of USD 43.56 Mi (Rs.
 309 crore) and net consideration of USD 22.23 Mi (Rs.
 157.8 crore) to SAF-Holland GMBH on April 30 2018.
 Consequent to such sale TRF Singapore Pte Limited exercised schemes of capital reduction to the tune of Rs.
 121.85 crore and Rs.
 13.8 crore in September 2018 and March 2019 respectively helping improve cash flows for TRF.

 Dutch Lanka Trailer Manufacturers Ltd (DLT)

 DLT based in Sri Lanka manufactures and exports Ports and Road trailers globally.